syncfusion-content/document-processing-docs/Document-Processing/Web-apis/consume-apis/compress-pdf.md

 ---
-title: Compress PDF Document Service
+title: Syncfusion PDF Compression Service Guide
-description: Reduce the size of PDF documents using the Compress PDF API.
-Provide the PDF file and desired compression options to the compress endpoint for efficient file size reduction.
+description: Use the Syncfusion Compress PDF API to reduce PDF file size efficiently by providing the PDF and compression options to the compress endpoint.
 platform: document-processing
 control: general
 documentation: UG
 ---
-# Compress PDF
+# Guide to Compressing PDF Files with Syncfusion API

 The Compress PDF API allows you to reduce the size of a PDF document with various compression options.